Keepix-labs/Keepix.SmartNodePlugin/README.md

 ### Plugin Dev Api from Front-end dev

 For developping locally your plugin on the config-overrides.js you can see a
-express.js server simulation the routes of the real keepix server
+express.js running on 0.0.0.0:2000 is a simulation server copying routes of the real keepix server.

 `GET /plugins/nameOfThePlugin/:key`
 `POST /plugins/nameOfThePlugin/:key`